-The Sow Project students host a night of truffles and transformation
+The Sow Project students host a night of Food and Transformation

 Last week, guests gathered for a five-course dinner in downtown Memphis that was an extraordinary culinary experience – and a testament to what’s possible when mentorship, skill, and second chances come together in the kitchen.